 Hydroelectric dams have to be built in areas with the right conditions.
 An area’s landscape and precipitation levels need to be taken into account before considering such facilities.

 The majority of suitable locations have already been developed for hydroelectricity.
 Nowadays, there are few geographic locations where hydroelectric dams can be built in an economically viable way.

 5. It Has Safety Concerns

 Although the safety of modern hydroelectric facilities is often good, there are fears over the safety of older dams.
 There have been numerous disasters relating to dam failure throughout history.
 The most notable of which took place in China in 1975 and killed 171,000 people.

-We can see from the pros and cons of hydroelectric power that there is a case for and against the technology.
+We can see from our list of pros and cons that there are key arguments both for and against the use of hydropower.
 On the one hand, hydroelectricity is capable of providing a source of clean, reliable and renewable electricity.
-On the other hand, hydroelectricity can destroy habitats and displace people.
+On the other hand, it can destroy habitats and displace people.